 Yet if there is a similarity between God's self-communication and that of man, there is also a difference.
 Already the Old Testament had used the model of human love and marriage to describe God's relations with man; and St Paul repeats this of Christ and his Church.
 Here, the 'two in one flesh' reaches a new intensity of meaning and of fact.
 As the early Fathers were so fond of repeating, in receiving Christ eucharistically we are quite literally assimilated to him; we become his body, the Church.
-The Church continues the self-revelation of Christ who is God incarnate,2 and the liturgy is the place where God dwells with men.
-There he continues to speak to them - the men of today; and the purpose of this self-communication is still the same: to impart the divine life to us in him and through his Spirit.
+The Church continues the self-revelation of Christ who is God incarnate,3 and the liturgy is the place where God dwells with men.
+There He continues to speak to them-the men of today; and the purpose of this self-communication is still the same: to impart the divine life to us in Him and through his Spirit.
 Participation at this level (which is the response to the divine communication) becomes religious experience; seeing, as we say, 'with the eyes of faith'; and hearing and maybe tasting and touching as well.

 This is the understanding of faith.
 To the outsider, the liturgy can seem to be no more than an unusual example of a communications system, with its own private code, remarkable only because of the rather sharply differentiated roles for transmitter and receiver.
-For the christian, the liturgy represents much more than this.
-It is the clearest instance of God's speaking to men through his Word, of Christ communicating his life to us through the sacraments.
-Of course, we also believe that God, who has created all men to share in his divine life, somehow communicates that life to those who are outside the visible christian community and its celebration of the liturgy.
+For the Christian, the liturgy represents much more than this.
+It is the clearest instance of God's speaking to men through His Word, of Christ communicating his life to us through the sacraments.
+Of course, we also believe that God, who has created all men to share in His divine life, somehow communicates that life to those who are outside the visible Christian community and its celebration of the liturgy.
 Nonetheless, they are not unrelated to Christ and to his paschal mystery.
-'Since Christ died for all men, and since the ultimate vocation of man is in fact one and divine, we ought to believe that the holy Spirit, in a manner known only to God, offers to every man the possibility of being associated with this paschal mystery'.

-Dei Verbum, 6.
+Dei verbum, 6